psilospore/jest/docs/Configuration.md

 * `failure`: send a notification when tests fail.
 * `success`: send a notification when tests pass.
 * `change`: send a notification when the status changed.
+* `success-change`: send a notification when tests pass or once when it fails.
+* `failure-success`: send a notification when tests fails or once when it passes.

 ### `preset` [string]